wenmm/ActiveDriverWGS/README.md

 For more information, please refer to the ActiveDriverWGS publication. https://www.biorxiv.org/content/early/2017/12/19/236802

 ### Data Input
+##### NOTE: Currently ActiveDriverWGS only works on regions/mutations from GRCh37.
+Stay tuned for an update.
 ActiveDriverWGS requires three input files:

 #### 1. Mutations (all_mutations_WGS.txt)